Bhumikakri/iframe/README.md

 make two html file 1st 'infram.html' and 2nd 'index.html'
-in infram.html file, 'div' tag and 'p' tag and 'h3' tag for Welcome to Geekster, again 'div' tag and 'p' tag for writing paragraph,
+in infram.html file, 'div' tag and 'p' tag and 'h3' tag for Welcome to Geekster, again 'div' tag and 'p' tag for writing paragraph, in 2nd index.html
+'iframe'tag is used to add one webpage into other